Experimental Simulation of Larger Quantum Circuits with Fewer Superconducting Qubits

+where the $c_i, O_i$, and $\rho_i := \dyad{\psi_i}$ are listed in Fig.~\ref{fig:cutting}~(b).
+The partial trace operation in \eqref{eq:rho_decomp} can be interpreted as measuring $O_i$ in the qubit $b$ of subcircuit~1, and then $\rho_i$ is prepared and passed as input to subcircuit~2.

+Suppose that we are interested in measuring the expectation of $X\otimes Z \otimes X$ of the 3-qubit circuit, denoted as $\ev{XZX}$.
+In subcircuit~1, one needs to collect the expectation values of $X\otimes O_i$, defined by $E_i^{(1)} = \Tr( \rho^{ab} X\otimes O_i)$.
+In subcircuit~2, one needs to collect the expectation values of $Z\otimes X$, denoted as $E_i^{(2)}$, from circuits with varying initial state $\ket{\psi_i}$ in the first qubit (see Fig.~\ref{fig:cutting}~(a)).
+Then, according to \eqref{eq:rho_decomp}, $\ev{XZX}$ can be recovered by~\cite{peng_simulating_2019}

+This circuit-cutting procedure works for any observable in the form $A\otimes B$, where $A$ is an observable of the qubit~$a$ and $B$ is an observable of the qubits~$b$ and $c$.
+We remark that the combination of expectation values is achieved with a classical computer.
+In this process, we do not create a 3-qubit entangled state; instead, the 3-qubit state is simulated by a hybrid scheme of a 2-qubit quantum computer and a classical computer.

-For more general and larger quantum circuits, one can apply this cutting scheme iteratively to several cutting points, to partition the whole circuit into several disconnected pieces of subcircuits.
-By running the subcircuits independently, and classically combining the measurement statistics with appropriate coefficients, one obtains expectations of the large quantum circuits.
-The quantum running time is exponential on the number of cutting points.
+For more general and larger quantum circuits, one can apply this cutting scheme iteratively to multiple cutting points, to partition the whole circuit into several \emph{disconnected} pieces of subcircuits.
+By running the subcircuits \emph{independently}, and classically combining the subcircuit expectations with appropriate coefficients, one obtains expectations from the large quantum circuits.
+Moreover, those disconnected subcircuits can be viewed as nodes in a tensor network~\cite{peng_simulating_2019}.
+For example, the corresponding tensor network for Fig.~\ref{fig:cutting}~(a) is a line with two nodes, and the edge has bond dimension 6, corresponding to the 6 terms in \eqref{eq:example_expression}.
+The coefficient $c_i$ can be absorbed into the node representing $E_i^{(1)}$ or $E_i^{(2)}$.
+Then, one can use tensor-network contraction to perform the combination to obtain quantities of the large circuit, with classical running time exponential in the treewidth of the tensor network~\cite{peng_simulating_2019}.

+To summarize, the protocol is as follows. \emph{(a)} Identify appropriate cutting points to partition the large circuit into disconnected subcircuits. \emph{(b)} Obtain the subcircuit expectations by enumerating the possible choices of $\ket{\psi_i}$ and $O_i$. \emph{(c)} Construct a tensor network from these subcircuit expectations and coefficients $c_i$. \emph{(d)} Contract the tensor network to obtain the expectation value with respect to the large circuit.

 \textbf{Linear-cluster states.---} Cluster states are a family of highly-entangled states, which can be used to achieve measurement-based quantum computation~\cite{Raussendorf2001one,nielsen2006cluster}.
-That is, universal quantum computation can be performed by only making measurements on the cluster state.
 Linear-cluster state is a specific example of cluster states, where all qubits are aligned in one dimension.
 Explicitly, a linear-cluster state with $n$ qubits can be expressed as,

 where the superscripts in the CZ gates indicate the qubits that they act on.